jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

 ### Serial Port Configuration

-The first thing that you should do before you go any further is to boot your computer into the BIOS, finding the values of your serial ports.
-They will show up usually as COM1 through COM3 with the UART value and IRQ being shown.
-Write these values done and reboot your system.
+Before you can proceed to diagnose other areas of setting up your Wacom serial tablet, you need to first make sure the serial values are set up correctly.
+You do this by comparing your BIOS values with the values set when the kernel boots up.
+The values in the BIOS will show up as COM1 through COM3.
+Write the UART and IRQ values done, then reboot your system.
 Check your kernel boot log with the 'dmesg' command from a console, your looking to find some ttySX entries.

     Host@User# dmesg | grep ttyS
     serial8250: ttyS0 at I/O 0x3f8 (irq = 4) is a 16550A